 Communicating information about your share scheme to all the participants is vital its success.
 As standard, we will provide all clients with easy-to-follow notes explaining your scheme.
 We can provide further help and guidance on how to effectively promote your scheme if you wish.

 Once your scheme is implemented it will need to be administered to ensure it remains compliant.
-We have the most experienced Operations team for share schemes in the UK, so you can be confident that your scheme is in capable hands.
+We have the most experienced Operations team for share schemes in the UK, so you can be confident that your scheme compliance and administration is in capable hands.

 We try to be as proactive as possible when it comes to monitoring your scheme’s performance.
 We can help improve any equity-based arrangements.
 You and we are always learning.